Dr Margaret E. Collins

 DATA PROTECTION AND EQUALITY

-This reference contains personal data of the subject within the meaning of the UK General Data Protection Regulation and the Data Protection Act 2018.
+This reference contains personal data of the subject within the meaning of the UK General Data Protection Regulation and the Data Protection Act 2018 (as amended by the Data (Use and Access) Act 2025, the bulk of whose Part 5 data-protection amendments came into force on 5 February 2026 by SI 2026/82).
 The lawful basis for disclosure is legitimate interest (UK GDPR Article 6(1)(f)) and, where appropriate, consent (Article 6(1)(a)).
 The information is provided solely for the stated purpose and should not be retained, disclosed or used for any other purpose without the express consent of the subject.
 This reference is provided without reference to any protected characteristic within the meaning of section 4 of the Equality Act 2010.

 10.